Roboy/gelataio-boy/scooping_cv/README.md

 The .obj files are located in scooping_cv/meshes/tracking, which can be placed in dbot_getting_started/object_meshes to start testing.
 (Probably needs to be restructured later)

+To get real-time results, a GPU should be used.

 Usage:
 `roslaunch dbot_ros particle_tracker.launch`